 My properties will:

-- Provide a Decent Home (using the Decent Home Standard as a guide) that is: free from Health & Safety Hazards (i.e. Category 1 hazards or significant category 2 hazards under the Housing Health and Safety Rating System, in a good state of repair, has reasonably modern facilities and services, Provided with a reasonable degree of thermal comfort and have an Energy Performance Certificate of D or above
+- Provide a Decent Home (using the Decent Home Standard as a guide) that is: free from Health & Safety Hazards (for example, Category 1 hazards or significant Category 2 hazards under the Housing Health and Safety Rating System, in a good state of repair, has reasonably modern facilities and services, provided with a reasonable degree of thermal comfort and have an Energy Performance Certificate of D or above)

 - Have a planned programme to improve the energy efficiency of the building to achieve and Energy Performance Certificate of B or C, as far as reasonably practicable.

-- Have a planned programme for maintenance and improvements, carried out as far as possible at times which are convenient for the tenant.
+- Have a planned programme for maintenance and improvements, carried out as far as possible at times convenient for the tenant.

 - Have a gas service and repair contract (when there are gas appliances in the property)